BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 ```

 You have an error because because
-the competition links are assumed by default to be symmetric
+the competition links are assumed by default to be symmetrical
 which implies that number of competition links has to be even.
-If you want to change that assumption because
+If you want to change that assumption
 to add an odd number of competition links
 you can simply specify `sym_competition=false`.